tendersearls/tldr/README.md

 pairin'](https://www.youtube.com/live/bmi-SWeH4MA?si=p5g1j1FQZrbYEOCg&t=63), but
 in addition to being funny, it was also a pretty good idea.
-So we fleshed out `tldr` to be a full-featured, mostly [Minitest-compatible](#minitest-compatibility), and downright pleasant test framework for Ruby.
+So we fleshed out `tldr` to be a full-featured, mostly [Minitest-compatible](#minitest-compatibility), and dare-we-say pleasant test framework for Ruby.

 The "big idea" here is TLDR is designed for users to run the `tldr` command repeatedly as they work—as opposed to only running the tests for whatever is being worked on.
-Even if the suite run over the 1.8 second time limit.
+Even if the suite runs over the 1.8 second time limit.
 Because TLDR shuffles and runs in parallel and is guaranteed to take less than two seconds,
 **you'll actually wind up running _all_ of your tests quite often as you work**,